 What is a negative going concern?

 If your business is a negative going concern, this means that it is predicted to become insolvent and therefore requires urgent insolvency support to avoid company closure.
 A business that is not a going concern is borderline bankrupt which could result in a poor business credit score, declined finance applications and creditor pressure due to the elevated risk.

 What does it mean to buy a business as a going concern?

 Buying a business as a going concern can present an affordable opportunity to prospective buyers looking to buy an established business that can continue trading from day one of the business transfer.
 This can save time, resources and start-up capital as the business can continue to deliver goods and services, without the need for urgent investment or an interim transition period.

-To value a business as a going concern, get in touch with a member of the Selling My Business team for a free valuation.
+To value a business as a going concern, get in touch with a member of the Selling My Business team for a valuation.
 Our in-house team of business valuers are highly experienced in company valuations, company valuation methods and can advise you on what affects the value of a business.
 We have offices across the country supported by business transfer agents with national business sales experience.